-As the newly appointed Rector, I am aware of the great privilege that is mine to be called to serve in this special place known as Pope St. John XXIII National Seminary.
+As Rector, I am aware of the great privilege that is mine to be called to serve in this special place known as Pope St. John XXIII National Seminary.
 I am constantly amazed as I discover the wonderful work and ministry of those who have served here before me as either Rector, Faculty, or as a member of the Staff.
 These dedicated men and women have created a spiritual home that offers an opportunity for discernment to those men who feel called to respond to God’s invitation to serve Him as a Roman Catholic priest.
 I am humbled by the knowledge that I am succeeding a wonderful lineage of outstanding individuals who have established this unique place that has provided the strong foundation for those men who have answered God’s call at a later time in their lives.
 I am also very excited about the many possibilities that are before us as we continue to offer to the Church dedicated shepherds who are deeply in love with Christ and who seek to share that love with others as ordained priests.

 I am very grateful for your interest in Pope St. John XXIII National Seminary and I would like to take this opportunity to introduce you to this extraordinary place.